vulalabs/metadata-from-hashlist/README.md

-Script to pull all the minted NFTs from a Candy Machine
+Script to pull metadata from a given hashlist

 1. Install packages:
 npm install \